YuchaoXuSYR/667_project/README.md

 There four roles that can be chosen: player, baseline AI, tree-based AI and tree-NN based AI.
 The user can assign any one of these role to player1 and player2 respectively.

 # How ro run
-If you want to play with our already trained models, you can just run: python main.py
+If you want to play with our already trained models, you can just run:<br/>
+python main.py<br/>

-If you want to train your own model, you can conduct your own training data by: python data.py
+If you want to train your own model, you can conduct your own training data by:<br/>
+python data.py<br/>
-(The data file could be very big.)
+(The data file could be very big.)<br/>
-Then simply run:
+Then simply run:<br/>
-python neural_network.py
+python neural_network.py<br/>
 Finally you got your own models.
-Each board size will have a model.
+Each board size will have a model.<br/>